matomo-org/developer-documentation/docs/generated/master/Piwik/DataAccess/LogAggregator.md

 - **[Metrics::INDEX_ECOMMERCE_ITEM_PRICE](#)**: The total price for the group of items this row aggregated.
 - **[Metrics::INDEX_ECOMMERCE_ORDERS](#)**: The total number of orders this group of items belongs to.
-This will be &lt;= to the total number of items in this group.
+This will be <= to the total number of items in this group.
 - **[Metrics::INDEX_NB_VISITS](#)**: The total number of visits during which each item in this group of items was logged.